the museum in english

 Acquisition : Saisie révolutionnaire en 1799, entré au musée en 1800 (provient de l'abbaye de Saint-Antoine-en-Viennois).

-This St. Jerome, which comes from the abbey church of Saint-Antoine en Viennois, is a noteworthy masterpiece in the collection.
-The monumental figure of the injured saint, lost in meditation, seems to bow to the format of the canvas, contained as it is in a space that is also too cramped.
-On a bare and sombre background, the silhouette of the old man stands out, offering us his worn flesh and the frailty of his human condition.
-The construction of the body using large diagonals heightens the architectural and monumental character of the figure, which is underscored by the lateral lighting.
-The monochrome aspect of the décor highlights the beige-ochre hue of the skin and the restrained red of the drapery.
-The fine, thin paint of the whole piece becomes thicker with very virtuoso brush strokes in the hair of the beard and the saint’s hair.
-The open Bible, which Jerome was one of the first to translate, the blood-flecked cord of penitence, the skull in the still lifes and the firmly clutched crucifix are all elements which bolster the high spirituality of the scene.
-As with most of his works which were readily repeated in several versions, another less austere St. Jerome is held in the National Museum in Stockholm.Ressources
+His genre scenes and religious pictures are imbued with an entirely re-appropriated Caravaggio-like inspiration.
+This St. Jerome, which comes from the Abbey Church of Saint-Antoine en Viennois, is a noteworthy masterpiece of the collection.
+The monumental figure of the injured saint lost in meditation seems to bow to the canvas' format, contained within a cramped space.
+On a bare and somber background, the silhouette of the old man stands out, offering us his worn flesh and the frailty of his human condition.The construction of the body, using large diagonals, heightens the architectural and monumental aspects of the figure, also emphasized by the lateral lighting.
+The monochrome palette of the decor highlights both the beige hue of the skin and the drapery's restrained red.
+The fine, thin paint of the whole piece becomes thicker with virtuous brushstrokes in the saint's hair and beard.

-Nature morte dite "de fiançailles"
+• Nature morte dite "de fiançailles"

 Médium :